Food

 Temporary Food Permit

-Food Safety
+Our Approach to Food Safety

-Though MCHD is ultimately an regulatory agency, we see food safety as a partnership and we work with establishments to protect the community.
-Our food program is governed by the Mason County Food Ordinance which was passed by the Board of Health and adopted as a County Ordinance in 1995.
+While the Mason County Health Department is a regulatory agency, we view food safety as a partnership between our team and local food operators.
+Our food protection program is governed by the Mason County Food Ordinance, which was passed by the Board of Health and adopted as a County Ordinance in 1995.
 The County ordinance generally follows mandatory state guidelines and must be at least as restrictive as the state of Illinois Food Code.